EihwazDE/7d2d/H7SB_Domestication/README.md

 You are allowed to use this mod for your private use (singleplayer/multiplayer/server).

 You are allowed to use this mod as part of your custom modpack (as separated mod).

+You are not allow to reupload it without permission (exception mentioned)!

 Of cause your allow to take **inspiration** to improve your **existing** code!